-The Great Depression was a time of lean years for many in the United States as well as all over the world.
-Many people learned valuable lessons on how to make food stretch and take advantage of cheaper processed food that came out during this time.
+The Great Depression was a time of lean years for many in the United States and all over the world.
+Many people learned valuable lessons on making food stretch and taking advantage of cheaper processed food that came out during this time.
 Many people learned to survive on less and some people went hungry.

 When World War II came around, many of these lessons were needed to survive the war and stretch their rationing coupons.
-People were encouraged to garden during the Depression and were heavily encouraged to do during the war.
+People were encouraged to start gardening during the Depression and were heavily encouraged to do it during the war.
 Victory gardens appeared everywhere to help feed the people while more and more food was shipped overseas.

 Many of these lessons learned during these eras have been lost.
-We as a people are incredibly wasteful now.
-Our grocery budgets would be better off if we learned these same lessons and kept them in our kitchens.
+We as a country are incredibly wasteful now.
+Our grocery budgets would be better if we learned these same lessons and kept them in our kitchens.
 Then if we have lean times, we would be better off.

 10 Lessons Learned About Food From The Depression and Wartime

-1. Fat was never wasted.
+1. Cooking fat was never wasted.
 Scraps of fat were kept from everything they could be and stored.
 Fat from meat was cut off to be used to fry and roast.
-Bacon grease was kept in a jar to be used to cook eggs and potatoes.
+Bacon grease was kept in a jar to be used for cooking eggs and potatoes.
 Fat from cooking meat was reused in cooking other meat and cooking vegetables.
 Fat was too precious to waste especially when it became severely rationed during World War II.

 2. Cooking liquids were never just thrown down the drain.
 That was wasteful!
 They were reused in cooking for vegetables.
 Rice and pasta could be cooked in water that was previously used in cooking vegetables.
 They also thought it gave the rice and pasta flavor.
 They would also use the cooking liquids in watering plants and feeding animals.

 4. If the food has to be imported into the country, chances are you would have to live without it.
 This was especially true in the United States and Britain during wartime when most of their food was imported into the country.
-Many things they could grow themselves, but items like sugar and coffee were severely rationed because they could not produce it themselves.
+They could grow many things themselves, but items like sugar and coffee were severely rationed because they could not produce them themselves.

 6. Leftovers were not wasted.
 Leftovers were generally incorporated into the next meal or the next day's meals.
 Leftover meat became chopped meat sandwiches.
 Leftover meat and vegetables became part of the soup.
 Cooking liquids and canned liquids were reused.
 Nothing was wasted.
-If for some reason, the leftovers could not be or were not used, they were fed to the animals or put into a compost pile.
+If the leftovers could not be or were not used for some reason, they were fed to the animals or put into a compost pile.

 9. Forging was very necessary during these eras.
 People looked for dandelion greens, dug up wild onions, and knew where to find blackberries in the brambles.
 Forging for anything edible helped at the supper table and, for some families, made the difference between a very meager meal and a decent meal.